Waishnav/waishnav.github.io/src/content/blog/freelance-work-experience-monitorme.io.md

 Beginning
 =========

 In early September 2023, my friend [Chinmay](https://www.linkedin.com/in/chinmay-r-joshi/) told me about a opportunity to work at [MonitorMe.io](https://monitorme.io) and recommended me as a frontend freelancer to join the project.
-I’m really thankful to him and [Bishakh Gosh](https://www.linkedin.com/in/ghoshbishakh/) —Co-Founder of Pinggy.io as they helped me getting this opportunity.
+I’m really thankful to him and [Bishakh Gosh](https://www.linkedin.com/in/ghoshbishakh/) — Co-Founder of [Pinggy.io](https://pinggy.io) as they helped me getting this opportunity.

 My journey with the team began on September 15th.
 On the very first day, the Shuvam and Abhishek walked me through the product’s idea and vision.
 Understanding this was crucial for me to design UI and experiences that aligned perfectly with their vision.
 They were incredibly helpful in explaining the product and delving into the nitty-gritty details of the market’s existing competition.